 As a temporary measure during the COVID-19 pandemic, Council meetings are being held by electronic means as permitted by Ministerial Order M192.
 Regular Meetings of Council will be held electronically via video conferencing technology at 3:00 p.m. unless otherwise noted.
-Effective January 2020, members of the public may attend these meetings electronically to observe the proceedings.
-Agendas and minutes of Regular Council Meetings will be posted below.
+Members of the public may attend these meetings electronically to observe the proceedings.
+For more information on this, see the section below - Attend a Council Meeting.
+Agendas and minutes of Regular Council Meetings are posted below.

 Video recordings of Regular Council meetings and Public Hearings are posted the day after the meeting and can be accessed by clicking here.

 March 8, 22, 2021

 June 14, 28, 2021

 July 12, 26, 2021

 Council meetings occur via electronic video conferencing at 3pm unless otherwise noted.

 Members of the public are welcome to attend Regular Council meetings via Zoom to observe the proceedings.
 To do so, please email the Deputy Corporate Officer at email@example.com to request the Zoom meeting link.
 Your email must be received no later than 12:00 p.m. on the day before the meeting.
 You will need to provide your full name and an e-mail address.
 The Zoom Meeting link will be forwarded to you with further instructions for attending the meeting.

 Please note: in order to attend the meeting electronically you will need to download the Zoom application to your electronic device, however, you do not need to create an account.